lmoncla/PacBio-data-analysis-/PacBio_mapping_v2_README.txt

 -h = print this document

+USAGE CONSIDERATIONS:
+For mapping, aligning and SNP calling, the quality thresholds and variant frequencies are hard coded into the pipeline file.
+You should ALWAYS re-evaluate whether those cutoffs and parameters are appropriate for your data, and it might be appropriate in some cases to try a few different sets of parameters for some of these steps.
+I have added in commented lines above each command in the program that actually specifies the parameters.
+This line will says something like, "the following line of code is the one that actually carries out the mapping using bbmap..."
+In every case, this is to help you identify the line that has the parameters in it, and I have added comments to briefly outline what those parameters specify.
+However, you should read the documentation for the actual program yourself to become familiar with the options and algorithms implemented by each program.

+Additionally, this program will not automatically output a file that contains the commands that you ran.
+You will therefore need to document your commands and parameters on your own.

 To RUN:
 Once all of the dependent programs are installed, simply navigate into the directory containing your fastq files.
 Run the script with whichever arguments you choose in that directory.

 EXAMPLE: PacBio_mapping_v2.py CA04.fa -m -a -tx -s This will loop through all the fastq files in the current directory and perform mapping, alignment with translator X, and call SNPs.